Passer rating

 Passer rating (also known as passing efficiency in college football) is a measure of the performance of passers, primarily quarterbacks, in gridiron football.
 There are two formulas currently in use: one used by both the National Football League (NFL) and Canadian Football League (CFL), and the other used in NCAA football.
 Passer rating is calculated using a player's passing attempts, completions, yards, touchdowns, and interceptions.
 Passer rating in the NFL is on a scale from 0 to 158.3.
 Passing efficiency in college football is on a scale from −731.6 to 1261.6.

 Since 1973, passer rating has been the official formula used by the NFL to determine its passing leader.

 Passer rating is sometimes colloquially referred to as quarterback rating or QB rating; however, the statistic applies only to passing (not to other contributions by a quarterback) and applies to any player at any position who throws a forward pass, not just to quarterbacks.
-Other measurements, such as ESPN's total quarterback rating and Pro Football Focus grades have been produced to take account for non-passing contributions or mistakes made by passers.
+Other measurements, such as ESPN's total quarterback rating and Pro Football Focus grades, have been produced to take account of non-passing contributions or mistakes made by passers.

 History

 Before the development of the passer rating, the NFL struggled with how to crown a passing leader.

 From 1932 to 1937, it was the quarterback with the most passing yardage, and from 1938 to 1940, it was the quarterback with the highest completion percentage.
 In 1941, a system was created that ranked the league's quarterbacks relative to their peers' performance.
-Over the next thirty years, the criteria used to crown a passing leader changed several times, however, the ranking system made it impossible to determine a quarterback's rank until all quarterbacks had completed their games that week, or to compare quarterback performances across multiple seasons.
+Over the next thirty years, the criteria used to crown a passing leader changed several times; however, the ranking system made it impossible to determine a quarterback's rank until all quarterbacks had completed their games that week, or to compare quarterback performances across multiple seasons.

 With this in mind, in 1971, NFL commissioner Pete Rozelle asked the league's statistical committee to develop a better system: this committee was headed by Don Smith of the Pro Football Hall of Fame, Seymour Siwoff of the Elias Sports Bureau, and NFL executive Don Weiss.
 Smith and Siwoff established passing performance standards based on data from all qualified pro football passers between 1960 and 1970, and used those data to create the passer rating, with the formula being adopted by the NFL in 1973.

 NFL and CFL formula

 The NFL passer rating formula includes five variables: pass attempts, completions, passing yards, touchdown passes, and interceptions.
 Each of those variables is scaled to a value between 0 and 2.375, with 1.0 being statistically average (based on league data between 1960 and 1970).
-When the formula was first created, a 66.7 rating indicated an average performance, and a 100+ rating indicated an excellent performance.
+When the formula was created, a 66.7 rating indicated an average performance, and a 100+ rating indicated an excellent performance.
 However, passing performance has improved steadily since then and in 2017 the league average rating was 88.6, and by 2020 it was 93.6.

 The four separate calculations can be expressed in the following equations: